What Is Judicial Foreclosure?

 Learn how judicial foreclosures work, steps in a typical judicial foreclosure, states that use the judicial foreclosure process, and more.

-"Foreclosure" is the process where a home is sold to pay off an unpaid, secured debt.
+"Foreclosure" is the process of selling a home to pay off an unpaid, secured debt.
 In some states, foreclosures are always "judicial," which means they go through the court system.
-In other states, foreclosures are typically "nonjudicial" (out of court), although these states permit judicial foreclosures as well.
+In other states, foreclosures are typically "nonjudicial" (out of court), although these states also permit judicial foreclosures.

-Read on to learn the specifics about how judicial foreclosures work, what type of notice you'll get in this type of foreclosure, how you can raise objections to a judicial foreclosure, and which states use a judicial foreclosure process.
+Read on to learn how judicial foreclosures work, what type of notice you'll get in this type of foreclosure, how you can raise objections to a judicial foreclosure, and which states use a judicial foreclosure process.

 Steps in a Judicial Foreclosure